Hernias and Constipation

 When a hernia causes partial bowel obstruction, it restricts the movement of stool through the intestines, leading to constipation.
 In severe cases, a hernia can become strangulated, which is a medical emergency.
 Strangulated hernias occur when the protruding tissue loses its blood supply and require immediate surgery to prevent permanent damage to the bowel.

-The symptoms of constipation include having fewer than three bowel movements per week, severe abdominal pain or cramping, inability to pass gas, vomiting, swelling or a feeling of fullness in the abdomen, and loud sounds coming from the abdomen.
+The symptoms of constipation include having fewer than three bowel movements per week, severe abdominal pain or cramping, inability to pass gas, vomiting, swelling or a feeling of fullness in the abdomen.

 - Painful bulge that does not reduce in size when lying down